 If you have access to a bike, use it instead of taking the bus or a taxi.
 Biking around from one destination to the next is also a great way to burn calories.
 Walking and biking are also the most love you can give to the environment while traveling.
 Just remember to put on your best walking shoes, and you are ready to go.

 3. Partake in fun, very actively

 Every city has a different physical activity that you can usually find and participate in.
 Whether it is dancing on the streets of Brazil, climbing the insane number of steps in France, or a martial arts training in Asian countries, there are many opportunities for joining a class for visiting tourists.

 These activities are not only fun and good for the soul.
 They are also great physical exercises that are new to your body so that it will burn even more calories.
 Training and workouts need not only be a grueling session with the weights at the local gym.
 Be as active as you can, and you will have no reason to compromise your physical fitness wherever you may be.

 4. Make the most from your environment

-When you really think about it, the opportunities to get your exercises are endless.
+When you really think about it, the opportunities to get in your exercise are endless.
 If you are staying near a beach, you can go for a run on the shores.
 You can even do a lap or two around the park if there is one.
-You can also do pull-ups from the swing posts, perform squats on the park benches, and many more.
+You can also do pull-ups from the swing set, perform squats and dips on the park benches, and many more.